Kibuns/Webshop-ChicnChoc/UX Tests/Dashboard_Tests.md

 > "A confirmation message would be nice, otherwise I wouldn't be sure that it actually saved."

 Jaicy:
+- Completed in 15 seconds
+- Clicks row with watch in it
+- Click on price input field on the right
+- presses update

+> "What's the pencil for?

 ### Task 3: Add Product
 Marielle: